2018-2019 Youth Leadership Cabinet

 Age Requirement: 9th grade – 12th grade students at local high schools.

-Application Phase: Principals and School Counselors will assist in identifying qualified and interested candidates for application.
-Interested candidates will complete an application and submit it to YLC for consideration.
+Application Phase: Principals and School Counselors assist in identifying qualified and interested candidates for application.
+Interested candidates will complete an application and submit it to the Youth Leaderhip Cabinet for consideration.
 Applications are accepted during the spring semester.
-Interested candidates should contact their principal or school counselor for more information.
+Interested candidates should contact their Principal or School Counselor for more information.

 Commit to attend 75% of weekly meetings/events.
-Meetings are a time for social networking as well as planning upcoming fundraisers and projects and are a vital part of service on YLC.
+Meetings are a time for social networking as well as planning upcoming fundraisers and projects and are a vital part of service on the Youth Leadership Cabinet.

 Commit to attend fundraising activities